-If all countries gave 0.7% ODA/GNI, there would be US$189 billion additional aid available.
+If all countries gave 0.7% ODA/GNI, there would be US$186 billion additional aid available.

 Hover over each country bar to see more details.
 Press the play button at the top of the graph to see changes over the years.

 Aid is given by rich countries directly to countries in need.
 Or it can be given to a multilateral institution – such as the World Bank or UN – which passes on aid to countries and projects.
-African countries receive the largest share of total aid (33.6%), though this is down from 38% about a decade ago.
+As more and more aid is being spent in donor countries (unspecified aid), aid to other regions is decreasing.

 This chart shows the destination of aid, based on the World Bank income classifications.